stefanholek/gpgkeys/README.txt

 -------

 The OpenPGP standard allows user IDs to be either Latin-1 or UTF-8 encoded.
-In order to locate a key via a non-ASCII name, GnuPG expects the search string to be encoded correctly.
+In order to locate a key via a non-ASCII name, GnuPG requires the search string to be encoded correctly.
 In other words, to match a Latin-1 name the search string must itself be Latin-1.